AtishayJ21/Verilog-code-for-Car-Parking-System/README.md

 # Verilog-code-for-Car-Parking-System
 This project aims to implement a car parking system using Verilog HDL.
-The Verilog code provided here fully presents the functionality of the system.
+The car parking system consists of an entrance gate equipped with a sensor that detects incoming vehicles.
+When the sensor is triggered, the gate prompts the user to enter a password to gain access.
+If the correct password is entered, the gate opens, allowing the vehicle to enter the parking area.
+However, if an incorrect password is provided, the gate remains locked.
+The Verilog code provides the necessary logic to control the functioning of the car parking system.
+It utilizes input signals from sensors, implements password verification, and controls the gate's opening and locking mechanisms.
+By implementing this code in a hardware design, you can create a functional car parking system that ensures only authorized vehicles can enter and maintains security even when multiple vehicles are involved.